 - Understand transformations such as shifts, stretches, and reflections.

-These abilities are essential for solving real‑world problems involving rates of change, optimization, and modeling phenomena in physics, economics, and biology And that's really what it comes down to..
+These abilities are essential for solving real‑world problems involving rates of change, optimization, and modeling phenomena in physics, economics, and biology Simple, but easy to overlook..

 A Step‑by‑Step Framework for Sketching Any Function